EsteeBrooks/MaimonidesAndTheCalendar/README.md

 # MaimonidesAndTheCalendar
 Work from internship with NASA Scientist Dr. Jeremy Schnittman in summer of 2020.
-Converted Maimonides complicated mathematical speech about the calendar into interactive programs.
-For example calculating the new moon, a date converter, and plotting the longitude of the sun as a function of time.
+Studied classical and modern astronomy and Rabbinic literature.
+Created interactive programs based on Maimonides’ writings on the calendar.
+Work includes calculating the new moon, a Gregorian to Hebrew or Hebrew to Gregorian date converter, and plotting the longitude of the sun as a function of time.